 One of our customers, Dr. Medhavi Jogi of the Houston Thyroid and Endocrine Specialists clinic, explained how his practice is maximizing technology in a recent blog, with an emphasis on adapting practices used at customer-focused service businesses to meet the new requirements of today’s medical practices.

 As these initiatives take hold, many practices will find, like Dr. Jogi did, that the patient-centric models foisted on clinics as a result of adapting to the pandemic, have made for a more convenient experience all around.

-If you’re interested in learning more about how consumerization initiatives can help your practice thrive, I recommend you take a listen to my conversation with Don Lee for a deeper dive.
+If you’re interested in learning more about how consumerization of healthcare initiatives can help your practice thrive, I recommend you take a listen to my conversation with Don Lee for a deeper dive.